kaiyoma/spacious/README.md

 ## About

-This is my modified Spacious theme for use on my personal site (www.kylegetz.me).
+This is my modified Spacious theme for use on my personal site: www.kylegetz.me

 ## Links